|Ordered||25 Aug 1941|

 21 Dec 1943

-At 11.30 hours, the boat was attacked by Beaufighters south of Egersund, while en route to Bergen escorted by the German minesweeper M-403.
-4 Beaufighters of 144 Sqdn RAF carried torpedoes and 4 Beaufighters of 404 Sqdn RCAF acted as flak suppressors.
+11.30 hrs, south of Egersund, Norway: the boat was attacked by eight Beaufighters while en route to Bergen escorted by the German minesweeper M-403.
+Four Beaufighters of 144 Sqdn RAF carried torpedoes and four from 404 Sqdn RCAF acted as flak suppressors.
 U-1062 was slightly damaged by strafing but the torpedoes missed.
-The AA fire from both vessels brought down two Beaufighters, killing all four crewmen.(Sources: Franks/Zimmerman)
+Flak from both vessels brought down two Beaufighters, killing all four aircrew.(Sources: Franks/Zimmerman)

 20 Jun 1944

-Shortly after leaving Penang, U-1062 was missed by torpedoes from the British submarine HMS Storm in the Malacca Strait.
+Shortly after leaving Penang, U-1062 was the target of an unsuccessful torpedo attack by British submarine HMS Storm in the Malacca Strait.

 2 recorded attacks on this boat.